 UTStarcom Announces New SyncRing PTP Grandmaster

-/EIN News/ -- HANGZHOU, China, Jan.
-04, 2023 (GLOBE NEWSWIRE) -- UTStarcom (“UTStarcom” or “the Company”) (NASDAQ:UTSI), a global telecommunications infrastructure provider, today introduced the SyncRing XGM30E PTP grandmaster, a new addition to its SyncRing family of network synchronization equipment.
+HANGZHOU, China, Jan.
+04, 2023 (GLOBE NEWSWIRE) -- UTStarcom ("UTStarcom" or "the Company") UTSI, a global telecommunications infrastructure provider, today introduced the SyncRing XGM30E PTP grandmaster, a new addition to its SyncRing family of network synchronization equipment.

 UTStarcom's SyncRing time synchronization solution is designed for use in mobile networks and other applications where accurate time and frequency synchronization is a critical requirement.
 Using a distributed clustered timing architecture, the SyncRing solution enables instant implementation of accurate time and frequency delivery regardless of existing network capabilities.
 This solution's architecture uses multiple timing sources ("Grand Masters") deployed closer to the edge of the network, within minimum number of hops from end applications, for example in lower layers of aggregation networks, at Central Office (CO) locations, Base Band Unit (BBU)/ Distributed Unit (DU) locations, or in the vicinity of clusters of small cells such as in shopping malls or office buildings.